|Course #||Credit Hours||Course Name

 Preparing for a Career in Psychology

-Graduates with a degree in psychology from Alderson-Broaddus College are well prepared for graduate training in psychology or for entry level positions in social service fields.
-A degree in psychology will prepare you for pursuing a career as a psychologist with additional graduate training or a wide variety of social service positions in areas such as mental health, corrections, probation and parole, family services, welfare or child protective services.
+Graduates with a degree in psychology from Alderson Broaddus University are well prepared for graduate training in psychology or entry-level positions in social service fields.
+A degree in psychology will prepare you for pursuing a career as a psychologist with additional graduate training or a wide variety of social service positions in areas such as mental health, corrections, probation and parole, family services, welfare, or child protective services.

-Personal and individual attention from experienced and caring faculty with excellent academic backgrounds and experience in the field of professional psychology are committed to creating a high quality learning experience for the psychology student.
-Small class size allow faculty to create a supportive environment for learning, growing and maturing.
-Faculty at A-B take the time to get to know students on an individual basis.
-Students come to know the faculty as teachers, mentors, advisors and friends.
+Personal and individual attention from experienced and caring faculty with excellent academic backgrounds and experience in the field of professional psychology are committed to creating a high-quality learning experience for the psychology student.
+Small class sizes allow faculty to create a supportive environment for learning, growing, and maturing.
+Faculty at AB take the time to get to know students on an individual basis.
+Students come to see the faculty as teachers, mentors, advisors, and friends.

 Program of Study

 The psychology major is one of the traditional liberal studies majors within liberal arts colleges.
 Combined with the strong liberal studies curriculum at AB, the psychology major is well suited for allowing students to discover their own interests and talents.
 Coursework within the major provides a basic foundation of knowledge, develops conceptual and analytic skills, encourages independent thinking and analysis of human systems and behavior, and emphasizes research experience through a sequence of courses supporting a senior research project.

 The psychology program at Alderson Broaddus University is a demanding major.
 The coursework is designed to acquaint each student with in-depth fundamental knowledge of the discipline, it’s theoretical and methodical history and current practices, an extensive understanding of research and statistics, and experience in field placements.
 Each student is required to conduct and present a senior research project through a sequence of data analysis, research methods, and capstone courses.